If you don’t protect animals, who will? Take action for them today

 Get the latest news and updates from Animal Equality

-INVESTIGATION: Rabbits Tortured on Fur Farms for Designer Fashion
+INVESTIGATION: Rabbits Suffer on Fur Farms for Designer Fashion

 Animal Equality launches an international campaign pressuring fashion designers to stop selling fur.

-After a two-year undercover investigation of rabbit farms in Catalonia, Spain, Animal Equality found extensive evidence of cruel and barbaric treatment.
-On hidden camera, distributors named eight major designers which include Burberry, Dior, Armani, Yves Saint Laurent, Louis Vuitton, Marc Jacobs and Diane Von Furstenberg as buyers of fur from these farms.
+After a two-year undercover investigation of rabbit farms in Catalonia, Spain, Animal Equality found extensive evidence of cruel treatment.
+On a hidden camera, distributors named eight major designers, which include Burberry, Dior, Armani, Yves Saint Laurent, Louis Vuitton, Marc Jacobs and Diane Von Furstenberg, as buyers of fur from these farms.

-Although the treatment of rabbits on these Spanish farms may appear unusually rough and cruel, animal torture and neglect is rampant in the fur industry, where animals are viewed as commodities rather than thinking, feeling beings.
+Although the treatment of rabbits on these Spanish farms may appear unusually rough and cruel, animal neglect are rampant in the fur industry, where animals are viewed as commodities rather than thinking, feeling beings.
 Animal Equality’s investigation of raccoon and fox farms in China revealed similar conditions as those described here.

 Related content